-After all, Boomers in the U.S. are expected to transfer about $30 billion to heirs over the next few decades, according to Accenture.
+After all, Boomers in the U.S. are expected to transfer the largest share of the estimated $68 trillion expected to transfer to heirs in the US over the next 25 years, according to Cerulli Associates.
 A significant portion of that wealth will likely be used on gifts, travel, and education funds for grandchildren.

-“There are more grandparents, and they’re generally more financially successful and secure than previous generations,” says Arne Boudewyn, Head of Family Dynamics, Education, and Governance for Abbot Downing.
+“There are more grandparents, and they’re generally more financially successful and secure than previous generations,” says Arne Boudewyn, Head of Abbot Downing’s Institute for Family Culture for Abbot Downing.
 “They are also living longer.
 As they’ve become a powerful segment from economic and longevity perspectives, they’ve become increasingly influential in other ways, as well.”

 If you’re thinking about how best to give financially to your grandchildren, planning and considering your goals for the gifts are important steps.